Boundary Superconductivity in the BCS Model: Weak Coupling Limit

 \section{Weak Coupling Limit}

-In \cite{samoilenka_boundary_2020} it was observed by numerical computations that the effect of boundary superconductivity disappears in the weak coupling limit, in the sense that $\frac{T_{c}^{\BR_+}(v)-T_{c}^\BR(v)}{T_{c}^\BR(v)} \to 0$ for $v\to 0$.
+In \cite{samoilenka_boundary_2020} it was observed by numerical and non-rigorous analytical computations that the effect of boundary superconductivity disappears in the weak coupling limit, in the sense that $\frac{T_{c}^{\BR_+}(v)-T_{c}^\BR(v)}{T_{c}^\BR(v)} \to 0$ for $v\to 0$.
 In this section we shall verify this claim.